mikaelhadler/ai-pocs/semantic-search-embeddings/README.md

-# Semantic Search with OpenAI Embeddings
+# Semantic QA System with OpenAI Embeddings

 Semantic search system using OpenAI embeddings to find relevant documents and provide step-by-step instructions based on natural language queries.